monalippatil/SQL-Based-Business-Performance-Analysis/README.md

 Table B: Highlighting datasets that help acknowledge business purposes.

+## **Technologies Used**

+-   **PostgreSQL**: Database management system for storing and querying data.

+-   **DBeaver**: Database management tool used for running SQL queries and managing the database.

-**Database Setup: Instructions to Create and Connect to the Postgres Database.**
+## **Database Setup: Instructions to Create and Connect to the Postgres Database.**

 Below are the steps to position the open-source Postgres database environment.

 1. Download and install the Postgres database as per the desired OS environment.
     For instance, PostgreSQL version 11.17

-1. Then download and install any integrated development environment (IDE) tool that would facilitate communication with the Postgres database.
+2. Then download and install any integrated development environment (IDE) tool that would facilitate communication with the Postgres database.
     For instance, download and install the DBeaver database tool which will act as a database manager and SQL client to interact with the Postgres database.

 Below are the steps to Create and Connect to the Database (Northwind) in the Postgres environment.

 1. For the creation of the database, we need to execute a command in the DBeaver script console:

     Syntax: createdb &lt;database name&gt;;
     For Example: createdb Northwind;

     Note: If the database is successfully created then there will be no response/error message else a relevant message will be prompted, and we need to debug and fix it.

-1. Then create the schema/user under which all the tables/datasets will reside/be created.
+2. Then create the schema/user under which all the tables/datasets will reside/be created.
 If the schema is not created, tables will be part of the default schema named "public".

-2. Create a table.
+3. Create a table.
 Following is the syntax.
     Syntax:
        CREATE TABLE &lt;table name&gt; (
         &lt;"1st attribute name"&gt; &lt;data type&gt;,
         &lt;"2nd attribute name"&gt; &lt;data type&gt;,
         &lt;"3rd attribute name"&gt; &lt;data type&gt;
     );
     For Example:
     > Creating table: categories with the attributes: category\_id (with
     > datatype: smallint), category\_name (character), description (text)
     > and picture (bytea)
     >
     > CREATE TABLE categories (
     >
-> "category\_id" smallint NOT NULL, &lt;- NOT NULL ensure value is left
+    > "category\_id" smallint NOT NULL, &lt;- NOT NULL ensure value is left NULL
-> NULL
->
     > "category\_name" character varying(15) NOT NULL,
->
     > "description" text,
->
     > "picture" bytea
->
     > );

-1. Insert data/records in the tables.
+4. Insert data/records in the tables.
 Following is the syntax.
     Syntax:
     > INSERT INTO &lt;table name&gt; VALUES (&lt;value for 1st
     > attribute&gt;, &lt;value for 2nd attribute&gt;, &lt;value for 3rd
     > attribute&gt;);
     For Example:
     Inserting records in the table.
     > INSERT INTO categories VALUES (1, 'Beverages', 'Soft drinks, coffees,
     > teas, beers, and ales', '\x');
     >
     > INSERT INTO categories VALUES (2, 'Condiments', 'Sweet and savory
     > sauces, relishes, spreads, and seasonings', '\x');

-1. In the DBeaver tool which operates like both the Postgres database manager and SQL client to connect with the database, it will look like the below after the successful formation of all tables and records.
+5. In the DBeaver tool which operates like both the Postgres database manager and SQL client to connect with the database, it will look like the below after the successful formation of all tables and records.

 <img src="./attachments/projectreadme/media/image4.png"
 style="width:5.0082in;height:3.54097in"